xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 {--------------------------------------------------------------}
 ```

-Remember that the new version of Scan doesn't  advance  the input
+Remember that the new version of `Scan` doesn't  advance  the input
 stream, it only  scans  for  keywords.
 The input stream must be
-advanced by each procedure that Block calls.
+advanced by each procedure that `Block` calls.

-In general, we have to replace every test on Look with  a similar
+In general, we have to replace every test on `Look` with  a similar
-test on Token.
+test on `Token`.
 For example:

 ```delphi
 {---------------------------------------------------------------}